 - 1) GROUNDING: Make sure engine mounting points are free from paint, oil, and debris (Wire brush if necessary).
 Keep in mind mounting bolts DO NOT provide adequate grounding. - 2) FITMENT: Check starter for clearance against oil pan and exhaust.
-If you encounter any interference re-clock the starter by removing the 3 hex head bolts.
-The starter can now be reattached in any combination of the 12 mounting holes (Figure 2) and retightened to 50 in/lbs.
+If adjustment is needed loosen the two T25 screws on the front of the starter.
+The starter can now be rotated 360 degrees for clearance (Figure 2) and retightened to 50 in/lbs (Wrist tight with hand tools) with a dab of blue Loctite.
 You can now install the provided starter mounting bolts and torque to 32 ft/lbs.
-We do not recommend heat wraps on our starters, however a custom heat shield with air gap between unit and exhaust is optional. - PINION CLEARANCE: There should be a minimum of .100" clearance between the pinion gear and ring gear (Figure 1).
-This can distance can be larger than .100" as long as the starter pinion engages properly.
-Proper engagement is when the pinion gear is engaged 50-75% of the ring gear width (Figure 4).
-If your engagement is to shallow, you can remove the preinstalled inner shim (See Figure 2).
-This will allow the pinion gear to engage 0.065 deeper. - 4) GEAR MESH: Carefully engage the starter pinion into the ring gear by either prying the gear out or supplying 12V to only the ignition post of the solenoid (Do not hold this voltage more than 5 seconds at a time).
-Use the supplied pin gauge to check the clearance between the two gears (Figure 3).
-This clearance should be 0.020-0.035, if the gear mesh is too tight install supplied block shims one at time until desired clearance is achieved.
-NOTE: The starter gear may stay engaged until the engine fires, DO NOT add shims in response to this.
-In some cases the gear mesh may be too loose without shims installed, in these cases the starter mounting block can be machined accordingly until correct tolerance is achieved.
+Note: Use of a starter heat wrap is not recommended and will void your warranty.
+However, a metal heat shield with air gap between unit and exhaust is optional. - 3) PINION CLEARANCE: The starter pinion gear should have between .100" and .250" "Air Gap" between the teeth and ring gear (Figure 1).
+If this gap is too loose you can remove the supplied inner shim to move the starter closer to the ring gear (Figure 2).
+If this distance is too close additional shimming may be needed.
+Proper engagement is when the starter gear is engaged1/4" to 3/8" into the ring gear (Figure 4). - 4) GEAR MESH: Carefully engage the starter pinon into the ring gear by either prying the gear out or supplying 12V to only the ign terminal of the solenoid (Do not hold this voltage more than 10 seconds at a time).
+Use a paperclip or pin gauge to check the clearance between the two gears (Figure 3).
+This clearance should be between .020-.035", if the gear mesh is too tight install the supplied block shims one at a time until desired clearance is achieved.
+NOTE: Even when shimmed correctly the starter gear may stay engaged until the engine fires.
+DO NOT add shims in response to this.
+In some cases the gear mesh may be too loose without shims installed, in these cases the starter mounting block can be machined accordingly until correct tolerance is achieved (Common on aftermarket engine blocks)